NOTE: this is an old set of note, and it is of quite bad quality, it should be completely rewritten.

 Probability Inverse transform

-Sample from $X$ when it’s difficult to sample from that distribution (for example function difficult to calculate?, Difficult to implement function?)
+Sample from when it's difficult to sample from that distribution (for example function difficult to calculate?, Difficult to implement function?)

 Requirements:

-1. I know the functional form of $F_{X}(x)$
+1. I know the functional form of

-2. $X$ in continuous.
+2. in continuous.

 For the exam you will be given the cumulative distribution and you need to use this theorem to sample